Diseases of the Immune System

 Rainwater filtration with UV steriliser.

-A test for E. Coli was negative, and the soft water is perfect for washing and drinking.
+A test for E. Coli was negative and the soft water is perfect for washing and drinking.
 Is it good for the immune system?
-Perhaps and certainly we have none of the diseases of the immune system in our family.
+Perhaps and certainly we have none of these diseases in our family.

 It also has no plastic microparticles and none of the asbestos fibres carried in the ancient municipal pipes that deliver water in our village.